External Ids for TESK2 Gene

 Previous GeneCards Identifiers for TESK2 Gene

 This gene product is a serine/threonine protein kinase that contains an N-terminal protein kinase domain that is structurally similar to the kinase domains of testis-specific protein kinase-1 and the LIM motif-containing protein kinases (LIMKs).
 Its overall structure is most related to the former, indicating that it belongs to the TESK subgroup of the LIMK/TESK family of protein kinases.
 This gene is predominantly expressed in testis and prostate.
-The developmental expression pattern of the rat gene in testis suggests an important role for this gene in meitoic stages and/or early stages of spermiogenesis. [provided by RefSeq, Jul 2008]
+The developmental expression pattern of the rat gene in testis suggests an important role for this gene in meitoic stages and/or early stages of spermiogenesis.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Mar 2016]

 GeneCards Summary for TESK2 Gene

 TESK2 (Testis-Specific Kinase 2) is a Protein Coding gene.
-Among its related pathways are Focal adhesion and Regulation of Microtubule Cytoskeleton.
+Among its related pathways are Regulation of Microtubule Cytoskeleton and Focal Adhesion.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is LIMK1.
+An important paralog of this gene is TESK1.

 UniProtKB/Swiss-Prot for TESK2 Gene